Chapter 1:

 Why did you summon me?
 Lucius’s mind was now a search engine that answered his queries with his memory.
 This particular question summoned the instant Lucius summoned Ruxian into the very church.
 Even after losing all his sensations, the vision tasted sour.
 Was I just unlucky?

 How did you summon me?
 What spell did you use?
 What do you need to activate the spell?
 Ruxian fired more questions in quick succession and seared the images into his mind.
-While he’d happily trade away his newfound perfect memory to restore his body, it was this ability that got him in the church.
+While he’d happily trade away his newfound perfect memory to restore his body, his sharpened mind was what got him in the church.

 The episodes quickly lost resolution and the cacophony of the physical world beckoned, signalling to Ruxian, much to his chagrin, that his time was short.
-He had, however, two more things to do, twin promises to Naya and Dramien that secured him their swords.
+He had, however, two more things to do, twin favours he promised Naya and Dramien.

-Were you trafficking Dracon children?
-The fleeting vision of coins, horned children in chains, and cracking whips put this matter beyond doubt.
-Where were you when Dramien lost his wife?
-The images that followed made Ruxian curse his improved recollection.
+Where are the Dracon children?
+The fleeting vision of wailing children and snipping scissors made even the nebulous Ruxian queasy.
+What have you done with Vera?
+The images that followed made Ruxian curse his enhanced memories.
 He felt an urge to retch despite possessing no flesh.
 His personal vendetta seemed petty by comparison.

 The darkness that devoured the vision peeled away, revealing the church to Ruxian once more.
-A dour Dramien returned with a whip coiled around his broad shoulders.
-Hunting knife at the ready, Naya bared her fangs at Lucius like a shark that smelled blood.
-Upon the return of their undead commander, the pair turned their hungry stares toward Ruxian, demanding their reward with a slight bow.
+Her chained blade at the ready, Naya looked at Lucius like a shark that smelled blood.
+Upon the return of their undead commander, the pair turned their hungry stares toward Ruxian.

-First to regain composure, Dramien extended an arm to tousle Naya’s hair.
+Naya and Dramien shared a bench in silence.
+The Dracon girl stared at the ground, dumbstruck.
+Eyes closed, Dramien muttered fervent prayers to the Goddess.
+Having regained some semblance of composure, he extended an arm to tousle Naya’s hair.
 She welcomed the paternal gesture initially before swatting it away with an irate growl.

 “Papa’s pig heads have a healthier colour than you,” murmured Naya, sniffing.
 “You alright?”

-Dramien made a face and stared at the ground.
+Dramien made a face.
 “Can’t complain,” he said, though his laughter quivered.
 “Saw my wife for the first time in months.
 How you holding up?”

-“They’re alive,” said Naya, her eyes boring into Lucius.
+“They’re still alive,” said Naya, her eyes boring into Lucius.
 “Just like this – thing.”

-“We can correct that mistake,” Dramien cracked his whip.
+“We can correct that mistake,” Dramien growled, cracking his whip.
 “So long as Lord Ruxian has no use left for him.”

 Ruxian drifted towards the exit.
-We leave at sunset.
+He's all yours.